NoraLoose/noraloose.github.io/_pages/research.md

 - OSNAP's proxy potential is evaluated based purely on dynamical information that is propagated via the equations of motion, as opposed to techniques that are based on statistical inference, e.g., correlations, regression and EOFs.
 - No actual OSNAP measurement values are needed such that OSNAP's proxy potential can be investigated on longer timescales than the 21 months of OSNAP data that are currently available.

+## Remote drivers of Nordic Seas heat anomalies and climate predictability

 <figure>
   <img src="/assets/images/sens2wind.png" alt="">